21-Day Fast Info"Blow the trumpet in Zion, sanctify a fast, call a solemn assembly" (Joel 2:15)

-Our 2020 Fast will begin on Tuesday, January 7th and end on Sunday, January 26th.
+Our 2021 Fast will begin on Monday, January 4th and end on Sunday, January 24th.
 We are asking as many as will to join in with us in this consecration time as we believe God for our New Year direction and vision.
-Seek God as to how He would have you to fast and lets believe God that this is; “The Appointed Time To Declare Perfect Vision.”
+Seek God as to how He would have you to fast and lets come together and believe God for His vision to come to pass for 2021.

 What is Fasting?